In South Australia, retail shop leases are governed by the Retail and Commercial Leases Act 1995

 - Lessees in a shopping centre have a preferential right of renewal when their lease expires.
 The legislation sets out the rules that govern the granting of the preferential right.

 - When a lease is assigned (transferred), the continuing liability of a lessee who assigns a lease is limited to a maximum period of two (2) years, provided that the outgoing lessee provides a disclosure statement to the incoming lessee.

 - The Act gives parties to a retail or commercial lease access to mediation to resolve their dispute.

-For more information download the recently launched Retail and Commercial Leasing Guide.
+For more information download the Retail and Commercial Leasing Guide.